jdevfullstack-tutorials/ping-bandwidth-internet-speed/README.md

 players than the Philippines, now matter how good the connection is in the Philippines.

-Another one is your firewall and real time antivirus.
+Another one is your firewall and real-time antivirus.
 You can simply turn them off when you are playing.

 ## Ping For Pro Gamers
-As we all know, in CS:GO, when there is a competition, they will be playing somewhere where they use LAN connection, not the Internet.
+As we all know, in CS:GO, when there is an official competition, they will be playing somewhere where they use LAN connection, not the Internet.
 This is actually a way to eliminate the reason that you've lost the